 Obviously, you can fly between the three above-mentioned airports which is not exactly cheap.

 The most popular means of transportation, however, are buses.
 Mind you, they come in extremely different qualities.
 You can join Cambodians taking the regular buses, although I wouldn’t recommend that.
 Why not?
-Well, read on my experience how I got from Phnom Penh to Sihanoukville and you’ll understand.
+Well, read about my experience how I got from Phnom Penh to Sihanoukville and you’ll understand.

 Where to Stay